 A digital wallet is a payment system for making e-commerce transactions.
 Usually, individuals’ bank accounts are linked with digital wallets, which securely stores user credentials and banking information.
 One can utilize this payment method to both make payments online or also in-stores that accept mobile payments.
 Examples of the most popular digital wallets are ApplePay, Google Pay, Paypal, Venmo, and AliPay.

-Now, let’s take a closer look at the reasons why digital wallets have become so attractive to both merchants and customers.
+Now, let’s take a closer look at the reasons why they have become so attractive to both merchants and customers.

 For merchants: it’s all about conversions!